Keto//Gluten Free "Doughnut"

 There are many different types of doughnuts out there.
 Typically, it is deep fried and covered or stuffed with different sauces, creams and toppings.
 I wasn’t sure about what to call these treats; they resemble a sweet pastry meet bread in doughnut shape.
-I always try to stay as true to the real thing as I can, but it is not always possible.
+I always try to stay as true to the real thing as much as I can, but it is not always possible.
 Deep frying almond flour and coconut flour (main ingredients here) can be tricky as these tend to absorb moisture.
 So I tried a baked version and honestly, it tasted absolutely delicious!

 The texture it not exactly a doughnut texture, it doesn't have that light crisp golden outside and it is more on the softer side.
 But no one even cared around here!
 We loved the way they tasted!
-And don't get me wrong, the texture was great!
+And don't get me wrong, the texture was still great!

 I will say that I plan on working a bit more on this recipe and updating this post if I am able to get it to be closer to a real doughnut.
 But if I am not able to, I am super happy with how these turned out and feel good about sharing this recipe with you guys!
 So here we go: